andresbiso/andresbiso/README.md

 ## Hello, I'm Andrés Biso!
 Welcome to my GitHub page!

 ### About Me
-- I'm a Full-Stack Developer with more than 5 years of experience.
+- I'm a Full-Stack Developer.
 - I've been working with the .NET and Angular frameworks for a couple of years now.
 - I'm currently working on improving my skills as a developer and I'm eager to contribute to open source projects.